visual-space/nano-data-binding/ROADMAP.md

 	* A `trackBy()` method that takes care of the performance in case the references are lost
 	* What if data has duplicate identifiers?
 	* What if arrays have gaps?
 This is allowed in js.
-* Automatically remove debug logs from the build
+* Automatically remove debug logs from the build.
+Dev build keeps the logs.
+Prod build removes them.
 * Finish writting all the tests
 * Data bind to observables and auto unsubscribe
 * Testing for memory leaks, Most likely there are a lot of them right now